itzjunayed/CSE465_Spring2025_Group-11/Readme.md

 ## Network Architecture

-Our solution implements a UNet architecture with a ResNet50 encoder pre-trained on ImageNet.
+Our project implements a UNet architecture with a ResNet50 encoder pre-trained on ImageNet.
 This architecture combines the strong feature extraction capabilities of ResNet50 with UNet's precise localization through skip connections.

 ### Overall Architecture